elves/elvish/website/ref/command.md

 # Using Elvish interactively

-Invoking Elvish with no argument (other than flags and their arguments) runs it in **interactive mode**.
+Invoking Elvish with no argument runs it in **interactive mode** (unless there are flags that suppress this behavior).

 In this mode, Elvish runs a REPL
 ([read-eval-print loop](https://en.wikipedia.org/wiki/Read–eval–print_loop))